still-standing/running-adventures/_posts/races/2019-01-07-nice-half-matrathon-post.markdown

 </center>
 What can I say...
 It looks like I am very emotional!
 I may have, indeed, overdone the finetuning, but I was confident enough that I will not cry!

-Following the crowd, Chamomile and I started the race slow at around 6min/km.
+Following the crowd, Chamomile and I started the race slow at around 5:30min/km.
 I was happy about that pace but Chamomile started to accelerate to get to the 1h45 flag. !?&∞&¡¿, but I followed.
 We spent the first 5km slaloming between runners to reach the holly flag.
 Now we just have to stick with him up to the finish line!
-At that time I alreasy knew by eart the lyrics of the ABBA song, the rest of race will be long...
+At that time I alreasy knew by eart the lyrics of the ABBA song...

 Racing with Chamomile was fun!
 He was speaking all the time!
 I was not really listening, but I was with him and I was feeling good.
 After the first 11k, I did not cry nor stop running!
 My tight was kind of okay, and we decided to pass the flag to gain few extra minutes.